-• A central forced air-heating system to be installed to heat all accommodation areas including the head, pilot house and berthing area including the windshields.
-This unit to be a

-Webasto unit or equal.
-There are to be separate controls in each outlet of the ducting to sufficiently control the temp throughout the vessel.

-- The heat system is to be sized to keep the vessel warm during winter ambient temperatures. - All heated spaces shall be insulated with non-porous insulation securely attached to vessel structure.
-Sprayed in foam insulation is not acceptable. - All heating system pipes and ducts shall be insulated. - An additional electrical heating system will be installed to work strictly when the vessel is connected to shore tie or on generator.
-It may be plumed into the existing fuel heat system. - Option for a hydronic heating system.
+- A central forced air-heating system by Webasto to be installed to heat all accommodation areas including the head, pilot house and berthing area including the windshields.
+There are to be separate controls in each outlet of the ducting to sufficiently control the temp and airflow throughout the vessel.
+The heater should have a 5 gal minimum fuel tank. - The heat system is to be sized to keep the vessel warm during winter ambient temperatures. - All heated spaces shall be insulated with non-porous insulation securely attached to vessel structure.
+Spray in foam insulation is not acceptable. - Heating pipes and ducts to be insulated as needed.

+Additional electrical heating system will be installed for use when the vessel is connected to shore power or on generator.